 3. International Students: International students may participate in the PE/VC Lab but must meet with Christine Gramhofer in Academic Services before accepting an internship offer.
 First year F-1 and J-1 visa-holding international students will be registered for the course according to the start-date of the experiential component of the Lab and are not allowed to drop the course without approval from Christine Gramhofer.

 4. Prior Experience: Prior experience in the private equity or venture capital industry is not needed to be considered for the Lab.
 Additionally, there is no specific background or resume that will guarantee entry into the Lab.

 5. Time Commitment: The Lab requires a significant time commitment.
 In addition to weekly three-hour class sessions, participants are expected to work 15-20 hours at their internship for at least 10 weeks and should only register for a total of three courses (including the Lab) during the quarter in which they are interning.
 Applicants must be willing and able to make this time commitment.

 6. Contact Policy: After applying, students are matched with firms based on the firm’s criteria and the student’s background.
-Students may not contact participating firms directly without the approval of the Polsky Center.
-Doing so is considered an ethical violation and may render a student ineligible for the Lab.
+Students may not contact participating firms directly about their PE/VC Lab status without the approval of the Polsky Center.